British Columbia Ombudsperson: Current officeholder

-Jay Chalke was appointed Ombudsperson in May, 2015.
-His six-year term as Ombudsperson started July 1, 2015.
+Jay Chalke was appointed Ombudsperson in May, 2015, and again in 2021.
+His present six-year term as Ombudsperson started July 1, 2021.

 From 2011 to 2015 Jay led the Justice Services Branch of the Ministry of Justice.

 Prior to his appointment with the Ministry of Justice, Jay was the first Public Guardian and Trustee of British Columbia from 2000 to 2011.
 He was also a member of Canada's delegation to the Hague Conference on Private International Law.

 Earlier in his career, Jay held a variety of public sector positions, including Deputy Public Trustee of British Columbia, Deputy Public Guardian and Trustee of Ontario, Head of the Review of Certain Practices in New Brunswick Correctional Institutions, Senior Policy Advisor for justice policy in the government of Ontario's Cabinet Office, and Crown Counsel with the Ontario Ministry of the Attorney General.
 He began his career as a Correctional and Psychiatric Services Investigator with the Ombudsman of Ontario.

 Jay has served as a member of the Justice and Public Safety Council of British Columbia, and a Governor of the Law Foundation of British Columbia.
 He is a member of the Law Society of British Columbia, and was appointed Queen's Counsel in 2006.

-Countless public Google reviews have raised concern that the BC Ombudsman was created by legislators to insulate government cronies.
-Legislators have also given special powers to the BC Ombudsman to dodge transparency & Freedom of Information access laws.